Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *A description of why the element exists.
 The purpose attribute shall provide the rationale for the creation of the element.*

 ##### 4.6.2.4 Author Attribute
+*Identification of designer.
+The author attribute shall identify the designer of the element.*

 #### 4.6.3 Design Relationships
 #### 4.6.4 Design Constraints
 ### 4.7 Design Overlays